Charles William Bush: History

-He was educated at the newly-opened Coburg East School and during this time his four-year-old brother was struck by a car and killed in 1929 while the pair were crossing Bell Street, Coburg.
+He was educated at the newly opened Coburg East School and, during that time, his four-year-old brother was struck by a car and killed in 1929, while the pair were crossing Bell Street, Coburg.
 Bush attended Coburg High School to age 14, then began studying art at the National Gallery of Victoria (NGV) school.
-It may have been around this time that Bush started working at his father's business; his mother died a few years later, in 1936.
+It may have been around that time that he started working at his father's business.
+His mother died a few years later, in 1936.

 The relationship with his father (who also had the responsibility of another son, Reginald George Bush (c.
-1929 – 12 November 1950)) became strained, so Bush left home to live at Essendon with the parents of fellow-student Phyllis Paulina Waterhouse (1917–1989).
-The two young artists later rented a studio and began living together; it proved to be a long-term relationship and they eventually married, on 21 June 1979.
+1929 – 12 November 1950)) became strained, so Bush left home to live at Essendon with the parents of fellow-student Phyllis (Phyl) Waterhouse (1917–1989).
+The two young artists later rented a studio in Essendon and began living together.
+It became a long-term relationship, but they only married on 21 June 1979.

-Bush was called up for National Service, with the Citizen Military Forces (CMF) 1941–1943, then transferred to the 2nd AIF as sergeant as war artist with the Army Historical Unit 1943–1946.
+Bush was called up for National Service, with the Citizen Military Forces (CMF) 1941–1943, then transferred to the 2nd AIF as war artist with the Army Historical Unit 1943–1946, achieving the rank of lieutenant.